Bit-Apps-Pro/bit-smtp/readme.txt

 Once you have installed the plugin, Click the BIT SMTP menu The general section consists of the following options:

-* **Enable SMTP:** Yes/No if option Yes plugin is enabled or option is No plugin is disabled (This option should always be checked “Yes”).
+* **Enable SMTP:** Yes/No if option Yes plugin is enabled or option No plugin is disabled (This option should always be checked “Yes”).

 * **From Email Address:** The email address that will be used to send emails to your recipients.